Neural Basis of Perception

 Naoya Takahashi received his PhD at the University of Tokyo (advisor: Prof. Yuji Ikegaya), studying spatial organization of synaptic inputs in dendrites.
 He moved to Berlin for his postdoc at the laboratory Prof. Matthew Larkum (Humboldt University), where he studied active roles of cortical neuron dendrites in somatosensory processing.
 As a recipient of the Grass Fellowship in 2018, he worked as a summer investigator at the Marine Biological Laboratory (Woods Hole, MA).

 Since 2020, he is a team leader at the Institute for Interdisciplinary Neuroscience (IINS).
 By combining a wide range of tools and methods in neurophysiology and behavioral neuroscience, his team aims to understand cellular and circuit mechanisms that controls tactile perception in mice.

-Attention and contextual knowledge are prerequisites for optimal perception and decision making.
-The overarching goal of our lab is to identify the neuronal mechanisms underlying cognitive control and contextual modulation of perception and behavioral actions.
+Attention and contextual knowledge are prerequisites for perception and decision making.
+The goal of my team is to identify the neuronal mechanisms underlying cognitive control and contextual modulation of perception and behavioral actions.

 Nature Neuroscience, October 2020 cover